richiesebastian/richiesebastian/README.md

 ---

-<span style="font-size: 1.50em;">I'm a seasoned DevOps and Cloud Architect with over a decade of hands-on experience in Cloud Computing, Infrastructure Automation, Big Data Solutions, and Container Orchestration.
-As the Head of DevOps at Avesha Systems, I lead a team of engineers in delivering scalable, secure, and high-performance infrastructure solutions across multi-cloud environments.</span>
+<span style="font-size: 1.50em;">I'm a seasoned DevOps and Cloud Architect with over a decade of hands-on experience in Cloud Computing, Infrastructure Automation, Big Data Solutions, and Container Orchestration.</span>

 ---